jsinwell/Satellite-Tracker/README.md

 ## Data Source
 The application uses Node.js and axios to retrieve up-to-date TLE data from [CelesTrak](https://celestrak.org/NORAD/elements/gp.php?GROUP=active&FORMAT=tle).

+## Web Workers
+Web Workers play a critical role in the application by allowing concurrent processing.
+Given the vast number of satellites (over 26,000) and the need to compute their positions in real time, processing this data can be computationally intensive.
+Web Workers ensures that the main thread remains unblocked, delivering faster loading times.

 ## Usage
 1. **Launch the Application**: Start the application and you will see Earth with satellites marked with different colors based on their types.
 2. **Search and Select**: Use the search bar to find specific satellites.
 Select a satellite to view its information and track its movement.